 The Food Event: Sponsors

 The event was possible thanks to the fantastic sponsors.
 I have to give a big applause to Infiniti (presented the latest in luxury automotive), Celebrity Cruises (presented gift bags and drinks to attendees, also was giving away a free cruise), Don Julio Tequila, Stella Artois, Lone Mountain Wagyu, Grand Avenue Coffee and Clif Bar (with their Luna Bars too).

 I am still trying to take in all of the food and sights (some people came to Los Angeles just to eat!).
-I have a huge list of restaurants I want to try (good way to go bankrupt).
+I have a huge list of restaurants I want to try (a good way to go bankrupt).
 Proof of all the creative talent we have in Los Angeles.
 Make plans to attend next year if you love food.
-Best event of the season hand down.
+The best event of the season hand down.

 If you plan to attend next year, take into consideration the following:

 - Come early to maximize your eating pleasure and decrease the time you have to wait in lines.
 The event gets really crowded (there is enough space to move and walk though)